Which of the following statements about the Diels-Alder reaction ... | Channels for Pearson+

 1

+Recognize the [4+2] cycloaddition: The Diels-Alder reaction is classified as a [4+2] cycloaddition because it involves the interaction of four π electrons from the diene and two π electrons from the dienophile.

+Consider stereospecificity: The Diels-Alder reaction can be stereospecific, meaning that the stereochemistry of the reactants can influence the stereochemistry of the product.
+This is due to the concerted nature of the reaction, where bonds are formed simultaneously.

-Recognize the typical characteristics of the Diels-Alder reaction: It is a pericyclic reaction that proceeds through a concerted mechanism, forming a cyclic product without the need for a catalyst.
+Clarify the nature of the reaction: The Diels-Alder reaction is not a radical reaction.
+Radical reactions involve species with unpaired electrons, whereas the Diels-Alder reaction proceeds through a concerted mechanism without the formation of radicals.

-Identify the role of the diene and dienophile: The diene must be in the s-cis conformation to react, and the dienophile typically contains electron-withdrawing groups to facilitate the reaction.

-Evaluate the statement about the requirement of a strong acid catalyst: The Diels-Alder reaction is known to proceed without the need for any catalyst, especially not a strong acid, as it is a thermally allowed process.
+Identify the incorrect statement: Based on the understanding of the Diels-Alder reaction, the statement 'The Diels-Alder reaction is a radical reaction' is not true, as the reaction does not involve radicals.

 Watch next